-E-commerce security threats are causing havoc in online trading.
+It is undeniable fact that the e-commerce security threats are causing havoc in online transactions.
 The industry experiences up to 32.4% of all successful threats annually.
 Hackers usually target e-commerce store admins, users, and employees using a myriad of malicious techniques.

 There are just so many e-commerce frauds that are plaguing the industry currently.
-In this blog post, we have tried to list down the common threats your e-commerce face and how to be safe from them.
+In this blog post, we have tried to list down the common threats your e-commerce face and how to prevent them.

-If you have already been hacked with credit card frauds, scamming, phishing, bad bots, DDoS attacks, or any other cyber hack, you can get a complete malware removal right now with Astra!
+If you have already been hacked with credit card frauds, scamming, phishing, bad bots, DDoS attacks, or any other cyber attack, you can get a complete malware removal right now with Astra Security.

 Top 10 E-commerce Security Threats